 - As the owner/executive, can I take an extended vacation (e.g., 2-3 weeks) without fear or “hiccups” in my business?

 - Is my business able to maintain reasonably good margins financially?

 - Am I, as the owner/executive, compensated appropriately?

 You would benefit from executive coaching if you answered “No” to all or most of these questions.
-However, that should probably take priority if you need a business coach (as defined above).
+If you need a business coach (as defined above) that should probably take priority over executive coaching.
 As you research and interview a prospective executive and business coach, use these questions to guide your inquiry.

 Some will gravitate toward one or the other, either business coaching or executive coaching.
 Other coaches will have expertise with both.
 I’ll say more about selecting a coach a little later, but what’s important here is that you have clarity about what you need and expect from a coach.
 Be sure your business is stable and profitable before embarking on executive coaching.

 What Should I Expect from My Coaching Experience?

 Because our backgrounds and experiences vary, the expectations of coaching clients tend to vary significantly.
 When some people think of coaching, their primary reference point is sports.
 A sports coach is very different than an executive or business coach.